 - How to Make Chicken Cacciatore Step by Step

 Bursting with flavors of tomatoes and herbs, this Italian chicken recipe is a classic for good reason.

-- SIMPLE INGREDIENTS: Although the ingredients list is long, a lot of them are pantry staples that you will already have to hand.
+- Simple.
+Although the ingredients list is long, a lot of them are pantry staples that you will already have to hand.

 Cacciatore means ‘hunter’ in Italian, and this dish is often referred to as peasant food.
 Cheaper cuts of bone-in chicken are cooked with fresh vegetables and herbs for a really hearty and flavorful dish.
 It’s rustic in the best way possible.

-Traditionally this Italian chicken dish was served with crusty bread or polenta.
+Traditionally, chicken cacciatore was served with crusty bread or polenta.
 I love to serve it over rice or pasta.
-There’s lots of veggies already included, but you can serve it alongside a side salad or some steamed vegetables as well.
+There are lots of veggies already included, but you can serve it alongside a garden salad or some grilled vegetables as well.

 - Chicken Parmesan